 In other words, don’t choose a topic just because you think it will make money.
 Sure, it may work out, but can you really keep writing about something you don’t have any interest in?

 For instance, the Keto diet has been a very popular and profitable niche for many years, but I personally don’t know anything about it, and I have no interest in learning about this diet.
 If I decided to start a blog on this subject matter, I’d probably not succeed because it would feel like a dread writing about something I have no interest in reading or learning more about.
+More than that, I’m sure the readers would figure out at some point that I wasn’t interested or knowledgeable about what I was talking about.
 However, if you love everything about Keto diets and you have a passion to learn and teach others about this topic, then definitely go for it!

 I encourage you to use the diagram below to help you hit your sweet spot!
 The closer you are to the yellow star, the better for you!